 Tanzania - General Information

-The Tanzanian school system was strongly influenced by the British colonization.
-There is a seven-year elementary school (Primary School), which according to the prevailing compulsory school attends all students free of charge.
-Afterwards, the pupils attend secondary school, which has a total of six years of schooling (divided into four and two years).
-With the successful completion, pupils obtain a university entrance qualification.
+The Tanzanian school system was heavily influenced by British colonization.
+There is a seven-year Primary School, which, according to the prevailing compulsory education, can attend all students for free.
+Afterwards, the students attend the secondary school, which comprises a total of six years of schooling (divided into four and two years).
+Upon successful completion, students obtain a university entrance qualification.

-Since 1 January 2016, thanks to a new law of the Tanzanian President Magufuli, the attendance of public secondary schools up to and including the 11th class is also free of charge.
-The new regulation follows the objectives of the United Nations Sustainable Development Goals.
-However, the 12th and 13th grades still have to be paid for the Graduation.
-The visit of private schools is still subject to charges, but these schools have been called upon to reduce their fees, in order to allow more children to take up school education.
+Since 1.1.2016, thanks to a new law by Tanzanian President Magufuli, attendance at public secondary schools up to and including 11th grade is also free.
+The new regulation follows the goals of the United Nations Sustainable Development Goals.
+To obtain the Abitur, however, the 12th and 13th class must continue to be paid.
+Private schools continue to be chargeable, but these schools have been called upon to lower their fees to allow more children to attend school.

-By abolishing school fees in secondary schools, more pupils now have the opportunity to complete their school education and thus to pursue a better paid profession.
-The new regulation aims particularly at girls and poorer families.
+Abolishing school fees in secondary schools now gives more students the opportunity to complete their education and thus to pursue a better paid profession.
+The new regulation particularly targets girls and poorer families.

-But the new law also has potential disadvantages for all parties involved.
-The prevailing acute shortage of teaching will dramatically increase in the foreseeable future, and it is not unusual for up to 70 pupils to be taught by a teacher in a classroom at the same time.
-Teachers often have difficulties to devote themselves to each student individually and to ensure a general learning progress.
-In addition to this, there are still many costs for families, such as transportation, school uniforms, meals, schoolbooks and learning materials.
-The danger that these costs will be raised to reinstate the missing funds from the school fees and thus to cover the running costs of the schools is ubiquitous.
-In addition, the attendance of the advanced level is still subject to a fee, which is a major financial burden for families when the child is to obtain a degree.
-Particularly in the country, where teacher deficits and lack of money are the strongest, many children, especially girls, do not go to school at all.
+But the new law also has potential disadvantages for everyone involved.
+The already prevailing acute shortage of teachers is bound to worsen dramatically in the foreseeable future and it is not uncommon today for up to 70 students to be taught by a teacher in a classroom at the same time.
+Therefore, teachers often have difficulty in devoting themselves individually to each student and ensuring a general learning progress.
+In addition, many of the costs still remain for the families, such as transport, school uniforms, food, textbooks and study materials.
+The danger that these costs will be raised to recover the missing funds from the school fees and thus cover the operating costs of the schools is omnipresent.
+In addition, the visit to the upper level continues to be charged, which also represents a major financial burden for families if the child is to obtain a degree.
+Especially in rural areas where the shortage of teachers and the shortage of money are greatest, many children, especially girls, do not go to school at all.

-The new school law is a very good step in the right direction.
-However, with a lack of support, a decline in the quality of the classrooms and an additional burden on particularly low-income families is threatened.
-It is all the more important that the students continue to be supported so that they can complete their school education and take the first step towards a better future.
+The new Education Act is a very good step in the right direction.
+However, a lack of support threatens a decline in the quality of the classrooms and an additional burden especially families with financial difficulties.
+It is all the more important that students continue to be supported so that they can complete their education and take the first step towards a better future.